-Sovereign or Chief of State to fix procedure.
 ARTICLE 33.
-When a Sovereign or Chief of State shall be chosen for an arbitrator, the arbitral procedure shall be determined by him.
+When a Sovereign or Chief of State Sovereign shall be chosen for an arbitrator, the arbitral procedure shall be determined by him.

-The umpire to Article 34.
-The umpire shall preside over the preside.
-Tribunal; when the Tribunal does not include an umpire, it shall appoint its own presiding officer.
+ARTICLE 34.
+The umpire shall preside over the Tribunal; when the Tribunal does not include an umpire, it shall appoint its own presiding officer.